Prathmesh2498/LeetCode_StopSaveAs/README.md

 Removes Youtube suggestions.

 Reasons for not creting separate repo:
-My humble attempt at creating super extension.
+I'm converting this into a creating super extension.
 (AKA I'm lazy)

 The extension should run automatically.
 If you have experience with firefox, safari, please feel free to write clones for them as well.